reklis/utilityscripts/README.md

 # bin2hex
 dumps a binary file as code friendly hex in Perl, C, C++, Pascal, or Delphi format

+# bitly-bundle-metrics
+basic metrics given a bitly url bundle.
+Uses username and password from environment variables

 # bitly-shorten
 batch shorten urls from sys.argv.
 Uses username and password from environment variables

-# bitly-bundle-metrics
+# cer2pem
-basic metrics given a bitly url bundle.
-Uses username and password from environment variables
+convert a cer key to a pem key using openssl

 # cisco-decrypt
 compiled cisco-decript.c